hk-quantum/qday-prize/README.md

 ## Background

-I am a software developer at a Japanese software development company.
-To understand how quantum computers work, I created my own quantum computer simulator and related tools.
+I am a software engineer at a Japanese software company.
+To better understand how quantum computers work, I developed my own quantum circuit simulator and tooling.

-For RSA cryptanalysis (factoring a composite number made from two primes), I have succeeded in simulating quantum circuits that break the following bit sizes using my custom simulator:
+For RSA cryptanalysis (factoring composite numbers made from two primes), I have simulated quantum circuits that succeeded for these bit sizes using my custom tools:

 - Broke 10 bits with Shor's algorithm
 - Broke 40 bits with Grover's algorithm